2017 State of Linux Media Center Software

 Because MythWeb is being replaced by WebFrontend, we will not review its

 functionality further.
-WebFrontend is the newest web interfce for MythTV.
+WebFrontend is the newest web interface for MythTV.
 It is

 still in its infancy and not functionally complete compared to MythWeb; however,